 The Environmental Quality Council was created in 1973 when the Wyoming Environmental Quality Act (the Act) became law. §§35-11-101, et seq.
 1997, as amended.
 Although the Act has always provided that the EQC is an independent entity, the legislature formally declared the EQC to be a separate operating agency in 1992 when all state agencies concerned with natural resources were reorganized.

 The Governor appoints the seven members of the Environmental Quality Council, and the Senate confirms the appointments.
 The EQC members are not full time employees but are reimbursed and paid in the same manner as members of the legislature.
-The EQC members and the three person staff form a separate operating agency.
+The EQC members and the two person staff form a separate operating agency.